howaboutwe/rspec-style-guide/README.md

 * Use Machinist (for dating) or Factory Girl (everything else) to create test objects.
-* Avoid mocks and stubs where possible.
+* Avoid mocks and stubs where possible (and where performance is not *signficantly* penalized).
 * Use `let` blocks instead of `before(:each)` blocks to create data for the spec examples. `let` blocks get lazily evaluated.